vishvAsa/AgamaH_brAhmaH/shAnkara-darshanam/tattvam/vishvAsaH/errors_fraud/forgery/articles/2026-07-04_upaniShads-how-many-what-are-they.md

 <details><summary>SV - purpose</summary>

+In fact ug advaitins to defend their interpretation of tattvamasi against logics of VAs and dvaitins have made up 1 upanishad called shukarahasya "upanishad".

+Here nishchalAnanda sarasvatI telling "brahma satyam jaganmithya" is shruti vakya as it is present in nirAlambopanishad.
+Source: [TW](https://youtu.be/OaC_v2g6Sls?si=A59wACsc5Ho4LxJd)

+There is also some skandopanishad which tells brahma vishnu shiva all are same or something.
+They r quoting it.
+Source: [TW](https://youtu.be/qzU4LoqJQk0?si=IUcI2ItLuKub7tKl)

 There is 1 such upanisat of theirs called vajrasUchika which claims caste isnt based on body coz no brahmahatya comes for a son cremating his brahmin father(if V1 ness was in body then destruction of same must incur brahmahatya)

-In fact ug advaitins to defend their interpretation of tattvamasi against logics of VAs and dvaitins have made up 1 upanishad called shukarahasya "upanishad".
-This claims that meaning for tattvamasi is thru laXaNa and like "soyam devadatta".

 > Also see "vedANtik" rope-snake analogy. -VV
 </details>